Canner/WrenAI/README.md

 👉 [Learn more about our mission](https://docs.getwren.ai/overview/introduction)

-## 👊 Why WrenAI?
+## 👊 Text-to-SQL End-To-End Solution

-### 1. Reduce Hallucination
+### 1. Indexing With Semantics

-> WrenAI offers detailed, explainable responses, ensuring users understand the origins and context of their data, thereby reducing ***hallucinations*** in LLMs.
+> WrenAI has implemented a semantic engine architecture to provide the LLM context of your business; you can easily establish a logical presentation layer on your data schema that helps LLM learn more about your business context.

-### 2. Augment Your LLM Knowledge Base
+### 2. Augment LLM Prompts

-> WrenAI enriches LLMs with your specific business context, with additional metadata for your data schema, such as semantics and relationships.
+> With WrenAI, you can process metadata, schema, terminology, data relationships, and the logic behind calculations and aggregations with “Modeling Definition Language” (MDL), reducing duplicate coding and simplifying data joins.

+### 3. Generate Insights

+> When starting a new conversation in WrenAI, your question is used to find the most relevant tables.
+From these, LLM generates three relevant questions for the user to choose from.
+You can also ask follow-up questions to get deeper insights.

-### 3. Self-Learning Feedback Loop
+### 4. Self-Learning Feedback Loop (Coming Soon)

-> WrenAI evolves with every interaction.
-It learns from user feedback and behavioral patterns, continuously refining its suggestions.
+> The AI self-learning feedback loop is designed to refine SQL augmentation and generation by collecting data from various sources.
+These include user query history, revision intentions, feedback, schema patterns, semantics enhancement, and query frequency.

 ## 🔥 Preview